jsteyn/carpentries.org/_posts/2024/05/2024-05-27-library-carpentry-dmp-lesson-approved.md

 4. **DMPTool and Common DMP Issues**.
 This episode includes a demo of the DMPTool application and provides solutions for working with researchers on common DMP issues.

 5. **Data Management Plan Services**.
-This episode provides strategies for starting a data management plan service in the library.
+This episode provides strategies for starting a DMP service in the library.

 ### Why a DMP course for librarians?

-By the end of this course, librarians should be equipped to offer basic DMP review services to researchers.

 Why was this course developed now?
 It was built to support the needs of the growing data librarianship community.
 In 2023, the National Institutes of Health, a top federal funder of research in the United States, rolled out a new data management and sharing policy.
 The policy expanded the requirement for grantees to write data management and sharing plans (DMP), meaning many researchers were submitting a DMP for the first time.
 While this was a major change in US policy and a positive step in the shift towards open science, much of the work of educating researchers and reviewing plans fell on the shoulders of data librarians.